ConnectBox/connectbox-pi/README.md

 ## Get Ansible

 This project uses Ansible v2.1+ with some additional, optional tools.
-Install Ansible however you wish.
-I use a python virtualenv to install ansible and the other tools at the same time.
-From the directory containing this README:
+Ansible does not run on the Raspberry Pi itself, but is instead run from a different machine like a separate server or a workstation.
+There are many ways to install Ansible, but package managers normally have an outdated version that is not suitable.
+Steps for installing to a python virtualenv are included below, as one way to install a suitable version and some additional tools.
+From the directory containing this README, run:

 ```
 $ mkdir ~/.virtualenvs
-$ mkvirtualenv ~/.virtualenvs/biblebox-pi
+$ virtualenv ~/.virtualenvs/biblebox-pi
 $ . ~/.virtualenvs/biblebox-pi/bin/activate
 $ pip install -r requirements.txt
 ```